Monday, January 13th, 2020

 Submit feedback, questions, or concerns about the Students’ Association using this form.

-To submit an event for consideration to be featured in the Rabbit Report, contact SDSU.SACommunications@sdstate.edu by Friday at 5:00PM.
+To submit an event for consideration to be featured in the Rabbit Report, contact SDSU.SACommunications@sdstate.edu by Thursday at 11:59pm.
 Please include all event information written similarly to the format above.
-Beginning in January 2020, all submissions will be subject to the Rabbit Report Submission Guidelines.
+All submissions are subject to the Rabbit Report Submission Guidelines.

 Have a great week!